- Pelvic ultrasound is a way to take pictures of the pelvic organs.

 Most often you’ll need to have a full bladder (where urine is stored) before the procedure.
-This means you must drink a lot of water before you arrive for the test – usually about 32 ounces or 4 tall glasses.
+This means you must drink a lot of water before you arrive for the test – usually about 32 ounces or four 8 ounce glasses.
 If your bladder isn’t full when you arrive, you will be asked to drink more water.

 Is a pelvic ultrasound painful?